-He is the author of eleven books – Listening to Young People in School, Youth Work and Counselling (2000), Working with Anger and Young People (2006), Feeling like Crap: Young People and the Meaning of Self-Esteem (2008), Young People in Love and in Hate (2010), Young People and the Curse of Ordinariness (2011), Young People, Death and the Unfairness of Everything (2012), School Counsellors Working with Young People and Staff: A Whole-School Approach (2013); Essential Listening Skills for Busy School Staff: What to Say When You Don’t Know What to Say (2014), Horny and Hormonal: Young People, Sex and the Anxieties of Sexuality (2016), ‘Practical Supervision For Counsellors Who Work With Young People’ (2017), and his latest work, ‘The Art of Working with Anxious, Antagonistic Adolescents: Ways Forward for Frontline Professionals’ due out in April 2019.
+He is the author of eleven books – Listening to Young People in School, Youth Work and Counselling (2000), Working with Anger and Young People (2006), Feeling like Crap: Young People and the Meaning of Self-Esteem (2008), Young People in Love and in Hate (2010), Young People and the Curse of Ordinariness (2011), Young People, Death and the Unfairness of Everything (2012), School Counsellors Working with Young People and Staff: A Whole-School Approach (2013); Essential Listening Skills for Busy School Staff: What to Say When You Don’t Know What to Say (2014), Horny and Hormonal: Young People, Sex and the Anxieties of Sexuality (2016), ‘Practical Supervision For Counsellors Who Work With Young People’ (2017), and his latest work, ‘The Art of Working with Anxious, Antagonistic Adolescents: Ways Forward for Frontline Professionals’ published April 2019.
 Further detail within ‘Books’.
 All books are published by Jessica Kingsley Publishers.

 Nick Luxmoore writes a blog for ‘Psychology Today’, a quarterly column for BACP’s Children, Young People & Families magazine, and having left King Alfred’s Academy in July 2015, Wantage, currently works as a freelance trainer, counselling supervisor and writer.